allison-no/stardew_checklist/README.md

 - Checklist for player's next month
 - Checklist for items completed any month
 - Full checklist to complete the Community Center in a year
+- Links on every item to its page on the [Stardew Wiki](https://stardewvalleywiki.com/Stardew_Valley_Wiki).
 - Summary of player's progress with all Community Center rooms and bundles

 ## Want to test the app?